opentok/opentok-rtc/README.md

 ### Phone dial-out

-**Important:** The dial-out is not currently supported for Vonage applications.
+**Important:** The SIP dial-out feature is not currently supported for Vonage applications.

 The app can dial out and add a phone-based end user to the OpenTok session, using the OpenTok [SIP API](https://tokbox.com/developer/rest/#sip_call).
 This app uses